Updated Mar 01, 2026

 • Maximum Party Size (Number)

-This granular control lets restaurants manage inventory similar to how reservation systems handle table assignments.
+This granular control lets restaurants manage inventory similar to how professional reservation systems handle table assignments.

 Step 8: Design the Reservations Collection